pandafhg/MHVR-to-SAF/README.md

 Flow:

-Click on RunOnnxBatch.py and it will show the path where the pSAF is stored; and Enter the folder path (full path) with all MHVR data;.
+* Click on RunOnnxBatch.py and it will show the path where the pSAF is stored;
+* Enter the folder path (full path) with all MHVR data;.
-After the process is completed, the saved file path is shown.
+* After the process is completed, the saved file path is shown.

 # Introduction
 This study proposed a novel methodology for directly estimating S-wave site amplification factors (SAF) from microtremor